brettinternet/slides/content/ai/_index.md

 This is my favorite usecase for AI.
 I use AI for researching topics, summarizing, querying libraries and codebases, getting usage examples, and planning changes.

-I used Claude Code to explore the Websocket Proxy service's side effects when communicated with our agent devices.
+There'a s link there at the bottom: I used Claude Code to explore the Websocket Proxy service's side effects when communicated with our agent devices.
 It's a small service, a little under 1500 lines of Elixir code (over half that, like 800 lines in YAML which defines the infrastructure 🤔).

-This is a huge lift with onboarding engineers and understanding code.
+This could be a huge lift for onboarding, knowledge transfer and debugging code.
 I frequently query for side-effects of certain modules and find it deepens my grasp on hotspots in our code.
 {{% /note %}}

 ---